-2020 Neddy at Cornish Winners Announced: Juror Statement
+2020 Neddy at Cornish Artist Award Recipients Announced: Juror Statement

 By Amber Esseiva, National Juror for the 2020 Neddy at Cornish Award and Associate Curator at the Institute for Contemporary Art at Virginia Commonwealth University.